 - Acceptance: the other party must accept the whole offer without conditions.
 For example, if an art buyer offers you $500 for your painting and you say that you would take $600, you have not accepted the buyer’s offer, but made a new offer that the buyer can accept or reject.
 This is referred to as a "counter offer".
 There can be many offers and counter offers before there is an agreement;

 - Consideration: this is what each party gives to the other as the agreed price for the other’s promises.
-Remember, the agreed price doesn’t have to be money.
-It can be another benefit; and
+Remember, the agreed price doesn’t have to be money, it can be another benefit, such as any commitment to do something that is a benefit to the party receiving that promise; and

 - Intention: the people or organisations entering into the contract must intend to create legal relations.